nus-cs2113-AY1920S2/tp/docs/team/yuxianglim.md

     14 | `delete-weight` | Delete user's weight from progress | (eg. delete-weight 2 )
     15 | `help` | Show the help function table |  (eg. help )
     16 | `exit` | Exit application | (eg. exit )

-2. Created/ updated set-weight and update-weight(removed) to allow user to store their weight in an Arraylist that is tied to their profile.

-3. Added(Not yet done) Calculate BMI function of the user and comparing it to the BMI database to check if user is in healthy or unhealthy range.

-4. Added delete weight functions to enable user to delete the stored weight based on the index of the weight stored.

-5. Added help functions to enable user to check for help while using the program.
-    * There was some slight hiccup in the process as gradle test allows for only 120 character per line.
-However i wished to implement a full table with sample inputs for user as it is more intuitive when using the program.
-    * Also added the help table to show at the launch of the program as this will be more user-friendly to all users as they do not have to refer to the user guide that often.

 ### Contributions to documentation
 I contributed to the User Guide under the section of check weight progress.